GENERAL INFORMATION: 503-823-4000

 F. Accept any and all gifts and donations to the Arts Education and Access Fund.

 A. The Revenue Division’s first year start-up costs are capped at $600,000.
-Ongoing administrative costs are capped at an average 5 percent or less of Gross Revenues over a five year period.
+Ongoing administrative costs will be subject to the oversight and annual approval of the City Council.

 B. The City’s contract amendment with RACC will require RACC to:

 1. Limit any additional RACC arts education coordination costs incurred as a result of receiving funds to a maximum of 3 percent of Net Revenues;

 2. Ensure that highly qualified persons will coordinate and work with the School Districts in the provision of high quality arts and/or music education;